taisei-project/taisei/README.rst

 Taisei Project is an original open source fan-game set in the world of Tōho Project.
-It is a top-down vertical-scrolling curtain fire shooting game (STG), also known as "danmaku" or "bullet hell," with an original soundtrack, character art, and story.
+It is a top-down vertical-scrolling curtain fire shooting game (STG), also known as a "bullet hell" or "danmaku," with an original soundtrack, character art, and story.

-Taisei Project is written in C, with an SDL2/OpenGL renderer.
-It is available for Windows, Linux (x86_64), and macOS.
+Taisei Project is highly portable, and is written in C (specifically, C11), using SDL2 with an OpenGL renderer.
+It is officially supported on Windows, Linux, macOS, and through WebGL-enabled browsers such as Firefox and Chromium-based browsers (Chrome, Edge, etc).
+It also has experimental native support for a number of other operating sytems.

 For gameplay instructions, read `this <doc/GAME.rst>`__.